Kintyre Cottages are located on the beautiful Mull of Kintyre peninsula.

 The Mull of Kintyre is one of Scotland’s most secluded spots and the journey to get to Kintyre cottages makes a beautiful trip in itself.
 There’s regular air service into Campbeltown Airport on Flybe.
-There is also a Ferry service from Ayrshire and Arran via Caledonia MacBrayne ferry.
+There is also a new Ferry service from Adrossan in Ayrshire to Campbeltown with Caledonia MacBrayne ferry (www.calmac.co.uk).
 Alternatively, The Kintyre Express fast rib can whisk you straight into Campbeltown Harbour from Troon or Turnberry in an hour.
 West Coast Motors provides a bus service from Glasgow.
 For the more adventurous you can arrange to arrive by seaplane from Loch Lomond, Prestwick or Northern Ireland.

 By CAR: Still The most popular means of reaching the Mull of Kintyre is by car via the A83 – The “long and winding road” which stretches down the Kintyre Peninsula from Loch Lomond through Tarbert and on down to Campbeltown.
 The a83 is one of the world’s great drives and provides breathtaking scenery along with many interesting attractions and stopping points.